hadiuzzaman524/hadiuzzaman524/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Student
+- 🔭 I’m currently working on ...Mobile Apps Development
 - 🌱 I’m currently learning ...
-Python
+Flutter
 - 👯 I’m looking to collaborate on ...
 Programming
 - 🤔 I’m looking for help with ...
 Programming
 - 💬 Ask me about ...
-Anything
+Programming
 - 📫 How to reach me: ...[linked in](https://www.linkedin.com/in/md-hadiuzzaman-72613a1a3/)
-- 😄 Pronouns: ...he/him
+- 😄 Pronouns: ...Hadiuzzaman
 - ⚡ Fun fact: ...
 -->